Q. Where is the National Black Radio Hall of Fame Headquarters?

 Q. How many chapters are there?

-A. We have four active chapters with 5 more chapters meeting to develop their entity.
+A. We have 9 active chapters with Los Angeles coming on board to develop their entity.

 Q. What is the process if I am interested in starting a chapter in my region where there is not an active chapter?